MediaComem/comem-archidep/subjects/docker-compose/README.md

   <img class="w85" src="./images/docker-isolation.png" />
 </p>

-### Single responsibility principle
+### The Docker philosophy: microservice architecture

-A container should have **only one mission**: Containers allow subdividing the functions of a system into smaller collaborating pieces.
+A container should have **only one mission**.
+Containers allow subdividing the functions of a system into smaller collaborating pieces.

 * A Docker image should **contain what it needs** to provide its service and run as quickly as possible, and nothing else!
 Minimize your dependencies.
+The simpler it is, the more portable it is.
 * For maximum efficiency and isolation, each container should address one specific area of concern and **delegate other functions to other containers**, e.g. a web application container will delegate storage to a separate database